9 Surprising Things That Are Banned from Disney Parks (and 3 That Are Totally Fine)

 Heading to the Magic Kingdom for the ultimate family vacation?
-Here are seven things not to pack (and three items that are surprisingly OK).
+Here are nine things not to pack (and three items that are surprisingly OK).
 Hey, even the happiest place on earth has rules.

 Celebrating your kiddo’s birthday at one of Disney’s parks?
 Your best bet is to pack your gift unwrapped (and then wrap it once you’ve arrived) since employees must be able to inspect presents.